Can You Afford to Have Kids?

 Assess Child Care Costs

-As soon as you start thinking about having a baby, start a baby fund.
-Put a set amount into the account each pay period to cover unexpected expenses (there definitely will be some and I guarantee they will be far more than you ever dreamed of).
+As soon as you start thinking about having a baby, start a baby savings fund.
+Put a set amount into the account each pay period to cover unexpected expenses and those expenses you've already factored into your budget.